wvteijlingen/conversationalist/README.md

   StepOutput
 } from "conversationalist/dialogues/SequentialDialogue"

-interface Order {
+interface Order { pastaType?: string, sauce?: string }

-  pastaType?: string
-  sauce?: string
-}
+// The internal state of the dialogue.
+The PastaOrderDialogue uses this

-interface State {
+// to keep track of the orders that are placed. interface State {
   orders: Order[]
   currentOrder: Order